EduSahara™ Assignment

 17.

 The total export earnings of ₹715 thousand crore of a country during five years is shown below.
-Find the year that has maximum export earnings.
+Find the year that has minimum export earnings.

 (i)